 However, even without a Google friend there are plenty of things to see and plenty of photo opportunities.
 The live search in the lobby and the T-Rex stand out the most for me; and I feel lucky to have visited the headquarters of the world’s most visited website on the planet (not to mention my favorite search engine).
 Definitely recommended if you’re a geek like me.

 But, that wasn’t all we saw that day.
-The Intel HQ and the Intel Museum is next in this series —>
+The Intel HQ and the Intel Museum is next!

 Next: Change Your Perspective on Tech History Forever